 DBS Bank aims at 100 touchpoints in 25 cities in India in 1

-DBS Bank aims at 100 touchpoints in 25 cities in India in 1 year (Eds: Minor edit in para 3) Hyderabad, Nov 21 (PTI): DBS Bank has plans to increase its customer touchpoints a combination of branches and kiosks across 25 cities in the next 6 to 12 months, from the existing 70, a senior official of the Singapore-based lender said on Thursday.
+DBS Bank aims at 100 touchpoints in 25 cities in India in 1 year Hyderabad, Nov 21 (PTI): DBS Bank has plans to increase its customer touchpoints a combination of branches and kiosks across 25 cities in the next 6 to 12 months, from the existing 70, a senior official of the Singapore-based lender said on Thursday.
 "Our commitment to India is increasing day by day.
 Our intention is to set up 100 touchpoints across 25 cities across India.
 For us, Touchpoints are our branches or experience centers.
-As of now, we are looking at 6 to 12 months depending on the location," Priyashis Das, Head - Branch Banking and Wealth Management, Consumer Banking - DBSBank India Limited said at a press conference.
+As of now we are looking at 6 to 12 months depending on the location," Priyashis Das, Head - Branch Banking and Wealth Management, Consumer Banking - DBSBank India Limited said at a press conference.

 The hub employs over 1,900 software engineers and developers.
 It has played a pivotal role in developing one of the largest banking application programming interface (API) platforms in the world with more than 350 APIs, a press release from DBS said..